 1384 Michigan Ave.
 Detroit, MI.
 (313) 965-3180

-Nemo’s opens at 9 a.m. on Sunday and Monday.
-There is no cover on Sunday, but call for cover on Monday.
+Nemo’s opens at 9 a.m. on Sunday.
+There is no cover on Sunday, but call for cover on Tuesday.
 The menu will have corned beef, and music from the Balduck Mountain Rambler, with a heated tent.
 More information here.

 P.J.’s Lager House

 P.J’s will be open on Sunday and Tuesday, with no cover both days.
 There will be limited menu including corned beef, along with green beer and Irish whiskey.
 More information here.

 The Corktown Tavern

 The Corktown Tavern opens at noon on Sunday and Tuesday.
 Sunday, during the parade, there is a $10 cover, but no cover on Monday.
 The Supersuckers, Howling Diablos, and The Beggars will play Sunday, and there will be a heated tent.
 More information here.

 McShane's open's at 7 a.m.
 Sunday and 9 a.m.
 Tuesday, with no cover.
 There is a heated tent, and a menu featuring a ton of Irish favorites.
 They will also have live music and bagpipers playing during the day.
 More information here.